dontmitch/dontmitch.github.io/_posts/2019-12-16-flexible-work-arrangements.md

 2. **Be transparent about your schedule**
 3. **Work smart _and_ hard**

-Let's dive into each one in turn.
+Let's dive into each one.

 ### Do not abuse a lenient policy